Attorney: Investigators told O.C. lawyer’s wife that he’d been shot in the head before falling from balcony at Baja resort - NewsBreak

 Williams’ attorney, Case Barnett, told the New York Post on Friday that he was told by Williams that an investigator at the scene told her Blair had been shot in the head.

-According to the Post’s article, the family is also upset because they have not been able to perform an independent toxicology report because Blair’s body has been embalmed, something disputed by Baja’s attorney general office.Family suspects foul play in death of Orange County public defender who fell from Baja hotel balcony
+According to the Post’s article, the family is also upset because they have not been able to perform an independent toxicology report because Blair’s body has been embalmed, something disputed by Baja’s attorney general office.Georgia Superior Court: Staunton Drive shooting defendants file for immunity

 Initially, investigators said Blair was drunk and that’s why he fell off the balcony.